DelphiWorlds/Playground/Demos/Location/ReadMe.md

 In the project options, ensure that the application has the `Access Background Location` permission checked.

+### Version Info

+For iOS, ensure that the `location` option is selected for `UIBackgroundModes`

-## Status of this demo
+## Status of this demo (Dec 30th, 2021)

+### General status

-In the process of determining whether it fits requirements of those already using projects based on the original demo (Dec 30th, 2021)
+* In the process of determining whether it fits requirements of those already using projects based on the original demo.
+* Testing, testing, testing...

+### Android status

 According to my research, location updates should still be sent when the device is in "doze" mode - usually if location updates occur it means the device has moved sufficiently to bring it out of "doze" mode anyway.